CoinFabrik/scout/docs/docs/detectors/11-delegate-call.md

 # Delegate call

 ### What it does

 Checks for delegated calls to contracts passed as arguments.

 ### Why is this bad?

 Delegated calls to contracts passed as arguments can be used to change the expected behavior of the contract.
 If you need to change the target of a delegated call, you should use a storage variable, and make a function with proper access control to change it.

-### Known problems

 ### Example